Stand-Up Comedian

 Is it harder to developer a unique comedic voice now because so much has already been done that you're more likely now than in the past to just be seen as derivative of someone who came before you?

-Asked by abcdefg about 12 years ago
+Asked by abcdefg over 12 years ago

 Maybe.
 More comedians are seen now, and on youtube, maybe it does seem harder to stand out per se.
 That being said, every joke has been told, every story has been told, everything has been done BEFORE, I guess its just if there is a new take or wrinkle.
 I yell a lot of stage, so am I the same as Sam Kinnison?
 Most certainly not.
 But we both use volume as one of many tools.
 I think its natural that everyone will draw a comparison, especially at the begining of their career before anyone is famous, well known, etc. And I think most comedians are derivative of those that came before them, just not the same.
 The same way that an athlete derives from the athletes before them.
 Thats something that sports commentators talk about a lot, I think its the same for comedy.